SAN ANTONIO RECALLS LONNIE WALKER IV FROM AUSTIN SPURS | San Antonio Spurs

 SAN ANTONIO RECALLS LONNIE WALKER IV FROM AUSTIN SPURS

-The first-year guard out of the University of Miami has appeared in six games for San Antonio, averaging 2.3 points and 1.7 rebounds in 9.5 minutes.
+The first-year guard out of the University of Miami has appeared in seven games for San Antonio, averaging 2.0 points and 1.6 rebounds in 8.4 minutes.